 There is nothing such a general answer to this question.
 If it is best to operate as a self-employed individual or to constitute a society (S.L.) will depend on your concrete situation.

-In this post, we will analyse all the aspects you should take into consideration when deciding which business structure is more appropriate for you.
+In this post, we will analyze all the aspects you should take into consideration when deciding which business structure is more appropriate for you.

 You will need to place all those factors on a scale, and see which side weighs more and is, therefore, more important.